 SEN (Special Educational Needs)

-The Special Needs Coordinator (SENCo) is Mrs Nicky Parrott and she works in school on Tuesday, Wednesday and Friday mornings.
+The Special Needs Coordinator (SENCo) is Mrs Nicky Parrott and she works in school all day Mondays to Thursdays.

-Before the children start in Year R, the SENCo liaises with pre-schools.
-Throughout their time at Liphook Infant School, the children will have various assessments and, based on all the information we gather, we will decide on which children need additional support.
-As Liphook Infant and Junior schools are federated, the transition support for children in Year 2 who are moving from the infant building to the junior building is strong.
-This allows for a seamless transition of additional support for those children who require it.
+Before the children start in year R, the SENCo liaises with pre-schools.
+Throughout their time at the Infant School the children will undertake various assessments and based on all the information we gather we will decide on which children need additional support, this may vary as to when and what support the children might need.
+As the SENCo works in both the infant and the junior school the transition to year 3 is strong which allows for a seamless transition of additional support for those children who require it.

 All children may at some time in their school life require additional support.
 It may be for only a short period or it may be for longer and it may be for a variety of reasons.